ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 There are five main components responsible for making this possible in Istio: Citadel, Pilot, Galley, Mixer and Envoy.

-Citadel is Istio's fortress of trust.
+*Citadel* is Istio's fortress of trust.
 It manages all certificates and acts as a Root CA in the Istio setup.

-Galley is the main configuration manager.
+*Galley* is the main configuration manager.
 It is responsible for gathering all required information from the underlying platform.

-Pilot manages all routing information and manages all the information for the proxies.
+*Pilot* manages all routing information and manages all the information for the proxies.
 It will initialise the proxies during start-up with their configuration and the certificates from Citadel.

-Mixer is responsible for all monitoring, logging and authorization information.
+*Mixer* is responsible for all monitoring, logging and authorization information.
 Whenever a proxy performs an action, Mixer knows about it.
 This allows it to both monitor and log connections, but also provide authorization information to the proxies.

-The final piece to the puzzle is Envoy.
+The final piece to the puzzle is *Envoy*.
 Envoy is the sidecar proxy responsible for handling the actual traffic between services in the service mesh.
 It will setup and manage the required mTLS connections and perform all required check with regards to the routing.
 Envoy is managed as a separate project and in theory an other proxy could be used, but Envoy is most common.